alvisxp/AWS-MLS/Modeling.md

 	- GRU Cell
 		- Gate Recurrent Unit
 		- Simplified LSTM Cell
-	- very sensitive to topoligies, choice of hyperparameters
+	- very sensitive to topologies, choice of hyperparameters
 	- very resource intensive
 	- wrong choice can lead to a RNN that doesn't converge at all